Road Safety & Maintenance

 Vegetation infringing upon any sidewalk or footway is to be trimmed up to a minimum of eight (8) feet to preserve adequate clearance for pedestrians.
 Limbs dipping too far down onto a highway, street, alley or cartway are to be cut back to a minimum height of fourteen (14) feet.
 The additional height requirement allows school busses and larger vehicles to pass under trees safely.
 In some instances, cutting or trimming does not remedy the obstruction and plants need to be removed entirely.

 Annually, Township personnel notifies property owners or occupants in violation.
 Compliance is expected but if violation endures, Township authorities may trim, cut or remove this vegetation or do so through a contracted service.
-These costs including a 5% penalty will then be collected from the owner or occupant.
+These costs including a 5% penalty will then be collected from the owner.
 Obedience and consideration of the ordinance can prevent injury to persons working or passing by areas where such plant life is present.

 Curbside chipping is made available to property owners on the first Monday of every month, except November and December, so as to aid in this maintenance.
 Check out our guidelines for using the service through the previously indicated link.